 This type of reflux can occur because the sphincter that blocks stomach content from the esophagus is unable to close properly.
 This can happen when a person has a hiatal hernia, for example.
 To diagnose GERD, you should see a doctor to order exams like an endoscopy and pH testing.

-How to stop it: After confirming diagnosis, the doctor may recommend treatment with different types of medication, like on that decreases stomach acid production, one that improves esophageal flow and one that accelerates stomach emptying.
+How to stop it: After confirming diagnosis, the doctor may recommend treatment with different types of GERD medication, like one that decreases stomach acid production, one that improves esophageal flow and one that accelerates stomach emptying.
 You should also avoid consuming drinks that are spicy or high in caffeine.

-A migraine is a type of headache that is often frequent and worsens with stress, with decreased food intake, or with strong lights or odors.
+A migraine is a frequent type of headache that can worsens with stress, decreased food intake, or with strong lights or odors.
 In addition to headaches, which may be pulsating, migraines are also associated with nausea, vomiting, dizziness and light sensitivity.
-Learn more about the other symptoms associated with migraines.
+Learn more about the other migraine symptoms that can appear.

 This condition mainly affects women, and although the causes are not well known, it may occur due to changes in blood flow within the brain.